 Parent Information

-We keep parents and carers informed on a regular basis through Class Dojo and its messenger, My Child At School (MCAS), Twitter and daily conversations at the beginning or end of the day.
+We keep parents and carers informed on a regular basis through Class Dojo and My Child At School (MCAS), Twitter and daily conversations at the beginning or end of the day.
 If you wish to arrange a meeting with a class teacher, please speak to them or arrange via our school office.

 We inform you about how well your child is doing at school through 3 termly reports.
 Also, we have alternate parent evenings which is a key opportunity to discuss your child’s progress and future targets.
-Parents of children with SEN&D or specific learning needs will be offered opportunities to discuss the child’s Individual Education Plan and their targets.

 Home-School Agreement